 4. New Constructions

 This option was once common in Toronto.
-Investors would buy pre-constructed condominiums then dispose of them after they complete the building work.
+Investors would buy pre-constructed condominiums and then dispose of them after they complete the building work.
 New constructions tend to be beneficial in many ways.

 Most of them today are normally constructed in nicer strategic locations.
-Such areas attract quality tenants and that’s a major plus.
+Such areas attract quality tenants, and that’s a major plus.
 Also, you have the chance to make the construction suit your specifications.